 STEP 2 - Define Traffic Movements, Events, Scenarios

-The first and the most common way how to define your traffic behavior is by defining the traffic movements.
+The most common way how to define your traffic behavior is by defining the traffic movements.
 Movements allow you to filter traffic objects that are driving their path.
 This is necessary as the baseline for all kinds of analyses, from traffic counting to advanced analyses of travel time, saturation flows and more.

-For instance, the example below filters the traffic objects (visually trajectories) that were crossing the zone1, then zone2 and then zone 3 in that specific order.
-For more information, click below and read the full article discussing in detail the movements.
+Example below filters traffic objects (trajectories) that were crossing the zone1, then zone2 and then zone 3 in that specific order.
+For more information, click below and read the full article describing traffic movements in detail.

-For instance, the example below filters the traffic objects that were staying in the middle of the intersection (zone5) for 5 to 35 seconds.
-For more information, click below and read the full article discussing in detail the events.
+Example below filters traffic objects that were staying in the middle of the intersection (zone5) for 5 to 35 seconds.
+For more information, click below and read the full article describing events in detail.

-The third option how to define the traffic behavior is to create a traffic scenario that allows combination of already created movements and events.
-The combination is possible via simple logic operators AND, OR and THEN.
-With this tool you can easily filter the traffic trajectories for the most complex traffic use cases you might did not think it is possible to model and get the data from.
+The third option for defining the traffic behavior is to create a traffic scenario that allows for combining various movements and events into complex conditions.
+Scenarios use simple logic operators AND, OR, THEN, and NOT.
+With this tool you can easily filter the traffic trajectories for the most complex traffic situations you can think of.

-For instance, the example below filters only the traffic objects that followed one of the defined traffic movements and that were staying in the middle of the intersection for more than 15 seconds.
-For more information, click below and read the full article discussing in detail the traffic scenarios.
+Example below filters traffic objects that followed one of the defined traffic movements AND were occupying the middle of the intersection for more than 15 seconds.
+For more information, click below and read the full article describing traffic scenarios in detail.

 Finally to analyze the traffic data defined by your movements, events or scenarios, create appropriate widgets on the Analyze page or reports using the Report Builder.
-See our guide on How to create widgets for the traffic volume, travel time, peak periods or various visual maps to get the most of the Video Insights platfrom.
+See our guide on How to create widgets for the traffic volume, travel time, peak periods or various visual maps to get the most of the Video Insights platform.